david-hood/ICS4U-Rocket/README.md

-# ICS4U-Rocket
+# Rocket Flight Simulator

-This is a Windows Forms application I built as my final project for ICS4U (Grade 12 Computer Science).

-It simulates basic rocket behavior using C#.
-The interface is built using WinForms and includes custom logic for atmospheric flight, on-orbit maneuvering, and docking through simple keyboard controls.
+This is a WinForms application that simulates basic rocket behavior using C#.
+I used Visual Studio to build the interface and coded custom logic for flight on Earth and the Moon, landings, and rocket-specific characteristics like thrust-to-weight ratio, which can be customized by the user through the selection of parts for the vehicle.

-## Project Info

-- **Created:** 2022
-- **Language:** C#
-- **Tools:** Visual Studio, WinForms
+## How to Run
+I've published the program's executable under the releases tab.

 ## Screenshots